Framartin/spatial-pred-R/GSoC organization/README.md

 * Clean some old TODOs
 * add region.id attribute in sarlm.pred class which is passed to rownames in as.data.frame.sarlm.pred()
 * warning if spatial units are on newdata and data
+* add the prevision case for some in-sample predictor

 ## TODO